 The new ‘Assaults on Emergency Workers (Offences) Act’ has also recently passed into law, doubling the maximum sentence for assaulting an emergency worker from six months to a year.

-Speaking to the Royal College of Nursing last month, Mr Hancock said: “NHS staff dedicate their lives to protecting and caring for us in our times of greatest need and for any one of them to be subject to aggression or violence is completely unacceptable.”
+Speaking to the Royal College of Nursing last month, Mr Hancock said: “NHS staff dedicate their lives to protecting and caring for us in our times of greatest need and for any one of them to be subject to aggression or violence is sedative meds.”

 Sarah Gorton, of the staff union UNISON, added: “No one should be abused, threatened or attacked at work ? especially when all they’re trying to do is help people.”